Click the links below to quickly jump to sections about:

 As a result, the images and videos must be converted prior to uploading them to ThingLink.

-- Download and install the basic desktop app for Ricoh Theta cameras from the official website
+- Download and install the basic desktop app for Ricoh Theta cameras from the official website.
+For 360° videos, please use their Movie converter app.

-- Save the converted file and upload it to ThingLink
+- Save the stitched file and upload it to ThingLink.

 Samsung Gear 360